Montana-Media-Arts/webDesignFall2024/_docs/topic-13/02-html5/page-01.md

 **XMLHttpRequest level 2**

-Allows fetching asynchronously some parts of the page, allowing it to display dynamic content, varying according to the time and user actions.
+Allows fetching some parts of the page asynchronously and allowing it to display dynamic content, varying according to the time and user actions.
 This is the technology behind Ajax.

 **JIT-compiling JavaScript engines**